 I know I know… You’re passionate about your view.
 But you can be right in your belief and wrong in how you live your belief out.
 And I’m convinced that arguing on social media will never do any good.

-But what you will accomplish is losing your credibility.
-You will give a piss poor representation of what Jesus looks like.
-You will miss out on community with others.
+What you will accomplish is losing your credibility.
+You will give a poor representation of what Jesus looks like.
+You will miss out on the community with others.
 And most importantly, you will push more people away from the God that loves them.

 As Christians we are called to represent Christ everywhere we go.
 That includes Facebook, Twitter, Instagram, Snapchat, Reddit, the comment section on your favorite news source, and everywhere else you go.
 You don’t get to decide if you are going to represent Jesus; you get to decide how you will represent him.